IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Evaluation

 \textbf{Baselines} We compare \namex{} with variations of two similar systems, namely FA2~\cite{razavi2022fa2} and RIM~\cite{hu2021rim}.
 FA2 is a recent system that achieves cost efficiency using scaling and batching; however, compared to \namex{}, it does not have model switching as an optimization angle.
 RIM, on the other hand, does not have scaling as a configuration knob but uses model switching to adapt to dynamic workloads.
 The original RIM does not include batching; we also add batching to RIM for a fair comparison.
 As RIM does not support scaling, we statically set the scaling of each stage of the inference pipeline to a high value.
-Similarly, FA2 does not support model switching; therefore, we use two versions of it, one FA2-low, which sets the model variants to the lightest models, and FA2-high, which sets the model variants to a heavy combination of models on each stage \footnote{Ideally we should have set the FA2-high to the heaviest models but due to resource limitations, we set it to models that on average give better accuracy compared to \namex{}}.
-The three compared systems benefit from the LSTM predictor explained in Section~\ref{sec:system-design}.
+Similarly, FA2 does not support model switching; therefore, we use two versions of it, one FA2-low, which sets the model variants to the lightest models, and FA2-high, which sets the model variants to a heavy combination of models on each stage \footnote{Ideally we should have set the FA2-high to the heaviest models but due to resource limitations, we set it to models that on average give better accuracy compared to \namex{}.}.
+The three systems compared benefit from the LSTM predictor explained in Section~\ref{sec:system-design}.

-\textbf{Workload} Figure~\ref{fig:workloads} shows excerpts from Twitter trace~\cite{twitter-trace-2021-08} that have been used to evaluate the performance of \namex{} against four parts of the dataset.
-It includes bursty, fluctuating, steady low, and steady high workload types.
-The LSTM predictor can predict the workload with a Symmetric Mean Absolute Percentage Error (SMAPE)~\cite{he2016deep} of 6.6\% that is comparable to the predictors used in systems with similar context~\cite{zhou2022aquatope}.
+\textbf{Workload} Figure~\ref{fig:workloads} shows excerpts from Twitter trace~\cite{twitter-trace-2021-08} that have been used to evaluate the performance of \namex{} against four parts of the data set.
+It includes bursty, fluctuating, steady low, and steady high workloads.
+For the train and test split during the training of the LSTM module, we trained the LSTM module on 14 days of the Twitter trace and chose the four mentioned workload excerpts from the other 7 unseen parts of the dataset.
+The LSTM predictor can predict the workload in less than $50ms$ with a Symmetric Mean Absolute Percentage Error (SMAPE)~\cite{he2016deep} of 6.6\% that is comparable to the predictors used in systems with similar context~\cite{zhou2022aquatope}.
 Furthermore, an asynchronous load tester was implemented to emulate the behavior of users in real-world data centers.

-\textbf{SLA} Table~\ref{table:slas} shows the pipeline $SLA$ of each inference pipeline that is calculated by summing the heuristic per stage $SLAs$ explained in Section~\ref{sec:problem-formulation:profiler}.
+\textbf{SLA} Table~\ref{table:slas} shows the pipeline SLA of each inference pipeline that is calculated by summing the heuristic per-stage SLAs explained in Section~\ref{subsec:problem-formulation:profiler}.